 People residing in countries with heavy rain seasons have to deal with the constant threat of hail damage each year.
 The term hail refers to the irregular formation of precipitation where, instead of water, small lumps of ice fall to the ground.
 Now, depending on its size, hail can be quite damaging, especially to crops and vehicles.

 As such, this article is meant to paint a clearer picture of hail occurrence in the US by using a series of hail damage statistics collected from different sources.
-The main topics that we will discuss include, but are not limited to, the states with the most hail damage, hail fatalities, as well as hail damage in regards to property and automobile insurance.
+The main topics that we will discuss include, but are not limited to, the states with the most hail damage, hail fatalities, as well as hail damage in regards to choosing the best possible property and best car insurance.
 Hopefully, this article will help put the current situation into perspective, while also providing you with tips on how to stay safe from any potential hailstone damage and protect yourself in the event of a major hail occurrence.

 Jaw-Dropping Hail Damage Statistics and Facts